 The role of gut microbiome has been a focal point of many studies over the past several decades, with its potential beneficial effects in metabolizing essential nutrients, providing energy and enhancing immune system (2, 3, 4).
 For example, Butyricicoccus Pullicaecorum and Butyricicoccus Pullicaecorum produce butyrate, an essential metabolite for human homeostasis and disease prevention (5) while Lactobacillus strains are involved in essential vitamins metabolism (6).
-Our study demonstrated that host genotype and diet may alter gut microbiota.
-Both bacterial diversity and individual bacterial strain relative abundances changed significantly based on diet and genotype, and Nrf2 KO genotype showed stronger effects on the bacterial diversity than diet.
-Firmicutes, Bacteroidetes and Proteobacteria, the most abundant bacterial phyla, have been altered by both diet and Nrf2 KO.
-Individual bacteria at different taxonomic levels showed a pattern of being consistently affected by genotype and diet.
-For instance, Firmicutes Ruminococcus was found in higher relative abundance in the PEITC-added diet groups and in Nrf2 KO mice.
+Our study showed that the genotype of the host and diet may was linked with microbiome composition.
+Both bacterial diversity and individual bacterial strain relative abundances changed significantly based on genotype and diet.
+Nrf2 KO and diet affected bacterial phylum that were found in high abundance such as Firmicutes, Bacteroidetes and Proteobacteria.
+Nrf2 KO mice and mice fed with PEITC-enriched diet also had higher relative abundance of Firmicutes Ruminococcus.

 Ruminococcus are anaerobic, gram-positive bacteria and belong to the phylum of Firmicutes.
-So far, eleven Ruminococcus species have been identified and fall into bacterial family Ruminococcaceae and Lachnospiraceae (64, 65).
-Previous studies showed that Ruminococcus degraded and fermented cellulosic biomass into short-chain fatty acid (SCFA) for herbivorous ruminants (66, 67, 68).
-Ruminococcus Torques was reported to be abundant in the irritable bowel syndrome subjects in a placebo control double blind study (69).
-Multiple probiotic interventions were able to reduce Ruminococcus Torques abundance significantly based on results obtained from quantitative real-time polymerase chain reaction (qPCR), suggesting that Ruminococcus Torques may be used as biomarker in evaluating probiotic activity.
-As a part of normal flora in gastrointestinal tract, another Ruminococcus species, Gnavus showed to be in high abundance in the IBD patients, with increased level of oxidative stress in the gut (70), potentially caused by cytokine production such as TNF-a (71).
-Firmicutes has also been reported to be overpopulated in infants who developed respiratory and skin allergic diseases (72).
-Mice orally garaged by purified Ruminococcus Gnavus also developed airway inflammation by cytokine secretion such as interleukins 25 and 33.
-This study showed a significant increase in the abundance of Firmcutes Ruminoccus in fecal samples at the late but not at the early timepoints irrespective of diet and genotype.
-Aging has been linked to the accumulation of harmful inflammatory bacteria in the guts but in this study, we found that the increased level of Firmucutes Ruminoccus was mainly associated with Nrf2 KO suggesting that Nrf2 KO accelerates the increase of Firmucutes Ruminoccus’s relative abundance.
-This suggests that Nrf2 might play an important role in regulating the gut microbiota profile and suppress pathogenic species such as Firmucutes Ruminoccus as the animal age.
+To date, eleven Ruminococcus species have been identified.
+These species belong to bacterial family Ruminococcaceae (64, 65).
+Previous studies have shown that Ruminococcus produced SCFA by fermenting and degrading cellulose in herbivorous ruminants (66, 67, 68).
+Samples collected from IBD subjects in a placebo controlled double-blind study contained Ruminococcus Torques in high abundance (69).
+The abundance of this bacteria was significantly reduced by multiple probiotic interventions as measured via quantitative real-time polymerase chain reaction (qPCR).
+These results suggest potential usefulness of Ruminococcus Torques as a biomarker for probiotic efficacy.
+As a part of normal flora in gastrointestinal tract, another Gnavu, another Ruminococcus species, was detected in larger quantities in IBD patients experiencing an increase of oxidative stress level in the guts.
+(70) that was positively correlated with an increase of pro-inflammatory cytokine production such as TNF-a (71).
+Infants who developed respiratory and skin allergic illnesses have been reported to have elevated levels of Firmicutes (72).
+Ruminococcus Gnavus caused airway inflammation via secretion of interleukins 25 and 33 in mice after oral gavage of the purified bacteria.
+The study found Firmcutes Ruminoccus in higher abundance in fecal samples at the late timepoint independent of diet and genotype but the same was not observed at the early timepoint.
+Aging has been linked to the accumulation of harmful inflammatory bacteria in the guts.
+However, in the current study higher relative abundance of Firmucutes Ruminoccus had a stronger association with Nrf2 KO genotype.
+This suggests that Nrf2 might be increasingly suppressing pathogenic species such as Firmucutes Ruminoccus as the animal age.

-Interestingly, we also observed that the phylum Ruminoccus was elevated at the early timepoint in the PEITC groups.
-Bacteroidetes Rikenella was also found significantly elevated in Nrf2 KO groups, suggesting that it may correlate with gut diseases (73, 74, 75, 76).
-Overall, genetic KO (mutation) has a strong impact on the host microbiota profile over time and should be considered as a biomarker when developing probiotic or microbiota intervention therapy in the future.
+Phylum Ruminoccus was elevated at the early timepoint of the current study in the PEITC groups.
+Bacteroidetes Rikenella was also found in higher relative abundance in Nrf2 KO mice which suggest a possible link of the bacteria to inflammatory diseases of GI tract (73, 74, 75, 76).
+Overall, host’s genome interaction with microbiome makes its profiling a prime candidate for developing novel biomarkers that can be utilized in development of new therapies and in future clinical trials.